Note

 user@host:~$ suve stage param delete /app/config/old-param

-✓ Staged for deletion: /app/config/old-param
+✓ Staged for deletion: /app/config/old-param2.
+Review staged changes:

 user@host:~$ suve stage status